unicode-org/cldr/docs/ldml/tr35-personNames.md

 If the “winning” namePattern still has fields that are unpopulated in the PersonName object, we alter the pattern algorithmically as follows:

-1. For each empty field from the start of the pattern, that field and all whitespace and literal text between it and the previous field and it and the next field is deleted.
-(This process stops with the first non-empty field.)
+1. If one or more fields at the start of the pattern are empty, all fields, whitespace, and literal text before the **first** populated field are deleted.
-2. For each empty field from the end of the pattern, that field and all whitespace and literal text between it and the next field and it and the previous field is deleted.
-(This process stops with the first non-empty field.)
+2. If one or more fields at the end of the pattern are empty, all fields, whitespace, and literal text after the **last** populated field are deleted.
 3. For each empty field in the middle of the pattern (going from left to right), that field and all literal text between it and the nearest whitespace or field on both sides is deleted.
 If this results in two whitespace characters next to each other, they are coalesced into one.

 ### 6.6 <a name="6-6-examples-of-choosing-a-namepattern" href="#6-6-examples-of-choosing-a-namepattern">Examples of choosing a namePattern</a>